What does a camera supervisor do?

 Camera supervisors are responsible for the entire camera department on multi-camera shoots.
-Multi-camera shoots involve several camera operators filming the same material at the same time but from different angles.
-They take place in studios or on large outside broadcasts.
+Multi-camera shoots involve several camera operators working as a team to capture the same material at the same time but from different angles.
+They take place in studios or on outside broadcasts.

 Camera supervisors work within a budget to provide the best technical service for the production with the resources available.
 They often suggest and hire camera operators they work with regularly or have worked with before.

-During filming, camera supervisors liaise constantly with the director, communicating his or her vision to their crew and ensuring they are all performing their allocated tasks.
-They are responsible for the whole camera department and it’s their responsibility to raise any concerns relating to the health and safety of the crew.
+During a recording or live programme, camera supervisors respond constantly to the director, communicating the director’s vision and ensuring the crew are all performing their allocated tasks.
+It’s their responsibility to raise any concerns relating to the health and safety of the crew.

 Camera supervisors manage the team of camera operators, grips and assistants required on a production.
 They work closely with the director and their services are often requested by directors or producers after establishing a good working relationship on previous productions.
 They may also form long-lasting collaborations with certain companies and broadcasters.
 They have regular contact with production management regarding equipment hire, scheduling and contracts.
 Camera supervisors can be on the staff of a studio or broadcaster, but can also be freelance.